Maritime law: Salvage and treasure salvage

-When property is lost at sea and rescued by another, the rescuer is entitled to claim a salvage award on the salvaged property.
-There is no "life salvage": all mariners have a duty to save the lives of others in peril without expectation of reward.
-Consequently, salvage law applies only to the saving of property.
+When property is lost at sea and rescued by another, the rescuer (salvor) is entitled to claim a salvage award on the salvaged property.
+This applies only to the saving of property: there is no "life salvage", as all mariners have a duty to save the lives of others in peril without expectation of reward.

-There are two types of salvage: contract salvage and pure salvage, which is sometimes referred to as "merit salvage".
-In contract salvage the owner of the property and salvor enter into a salvage contract prior to the commencement of salvage operations and the amount that the salvor is paid is determined by the contract.
-The most common salvage contract is called a "Lloyd's Open Form Salvage Contract".
+There are two types of salvage: contract salvage and pure salvage (merit salvage).
+In contract salvage, the owner of the property and the salvor enter into a salvage contract prior to salvage operations, for an agreed payment.
+The most common form is a "Lloyd's Open Form Salvage Contract".

-In pure salvage, there is no contract between the owner of the goods and the salvor.
-The relationship is one which is implied by law.
-The salvor of property under pure salvage must bring his claim for salvage in court, which will award salvage based upon the "merit" of the service and the value of the salvaged property.
+In pure salvage, there is no contract between the owner of the goods and the salvor, and the relationship is imputed by law.
+The salvor must bring his claim for salvage in court, which awards salvage based upon the merit of the service and the value of the salvaged property.

 Pure salvage claims are divided into "high-order" and "low-order" salvage.
-In high-order salvage, the salvor exposes himself and his crew to the risk of injury and loss or damage to his equipment to salvage the damaged ship.
-Examples of high-order salvage are boarding a sinking ship in heavy weather, boarding a ship which is on fire, raising a ship or boat which has already sunk, or towing a ship which is in the surf away from the shore.
-Low-order salvage occurs where the salvor is exposed to little or no personal risk.
-Examples of low-order salvage include towing another vessel in calm seas, supplying a vessel with fuel, or pulling a vessel off a sand bar.
-Salvors performing high-order salvage receive substantially greater salvage award than those performing low-order salvage.
+In high-order salvage, the salvor and his crew risk of injury and damage to equipment during salvage operations: for example boarding a sinking ship in heavy weather, boarding a ship on fire, raising a ship which has already sunk, or towing a ship away from the surf near shore.
+In low-order salvage, the salvor takes little or no personal risk, for example towing a vessel in calm seas, supplying fuel, or pulling a vessel off a sand bar.
+High-order salvage earns a substantially greater salvage award.

-In both high-order and low-order salvage the amount of the salvage award is based first upon the value of the property saved.
+In both high-order and low-order salvage, the amount of the salvage award is based first upon the value of the property saved.
 If nothing is saved, or if additional damage is done, there will be no award.
-The other factors to be considered are the skills of the salvor, the peril to which the salvaged property was exposed, the value of the property which was risked in effecting the salvage, the amount of time and money expended in the salvage operation, etc.
+The other factors to be considered are the skills of the salvor, the peril to which the salvaged property was exposed, the value of the property which was risked in effecting the salvage, the amount of time and money expended, etc.